statengeneraal/laws-markdown/verdrag/patent/cooperation/treaty/BWBV0004680/README.md

 ### Rule  66

-####Procedure Before the International Preliminary Examining Authority
+####Procedure before the International Preliminary Examining Authority

 66.1.   *Basis of the International Preliminary Examination*